-21.3(b) Effective April 1, 2019, and each year thereafter, each employee who is required by the State to wear a uniform who does not have peace officer status shall receive an annual uniform and equipment allowance of \$1,060, if eligible under Section 21.4.
+21.4(b) Effective April 1, 2025, and each year thereafter, each employee who is required by the State to wear a uniform who does not have peace officer status shall receive an annual uniform and equipment allowance of \$1,345, if eligible under Section 21.5.
+Such payment shall not be added to basic annual salary but shall be pensionable.
 The payment of the uniform and equipment allowance shall be in a separate check and payable in equal parts in June and December of each year.

-21.4(a) To be eligible for the uniform and equipment allowance payable in June pursuant to Sections 21.1, 21.2 and 21.3 above, an employee must have been on the payroll on May 31.
+21.5(a) To be eligible for the uniform and equipment allowance payable in June pursuant to Sections 21.1, 21.2, 21.3 and 21.4 above, an employee must have been on the payroll on May 31.
 An employee on a leave of absence without pay on May 31 who returns to duty prior to the payment of the December allowance, shall receive the June allowance upon return to duty.

-21.4(b) To be eligible for the uniform and equipment allowance payable in December pursuant to Sections 21.1, 21.2 and 21.3 above, an employee must have been on the payroll on November 30.
+21.5(b) To be eligible for the uniform and equipment allowance payable in December pursuant to Sections 21.1, 21.2, 21.3 and 21.4 above, an employee must have been on the payroll on November 30.
 An employee on a leave of absence without pay on November 30 who returns to duty prior to the payment of the June allowance, shall receive the December allowance upon return to duty.